-I woke up at 3am with my heart pounding, a feeling that I can only describe as terror flooded over me.
-But I wasn’t fearing anything.
-I wasn’t under stress.
-I wasn’t going through any problems or life changing events.
-It was just a sense of panic…over nothing.
+I was just a sense of panic…over nothing.
 My heart raced like I had just run a mile and yet I had been sound asleep.
-This was the third time this week this had happened, and the only time in my life.
-I had a panic attack.
+This was the third time this week this had happened, and only the second time in my life.

 You see, for those of us with general anxiety, our brains are overactive in looking for something to worry about.
 Mine works overtime because it’s been so used to it for so long that it seems to crave it.
 It literally hadn’t learned yet how to exist without it.

 Now here I was, just after starting my blog, having panic attacks in the middle of the night out of nowhere.

 I had never spoken openly about having anxiety in the past.
 I felt like, as a Christian, admitting having anxiety was like admitting a lack of faith.
 After all, doesn’t the Bible say,

 “Be anxious for nothing but in everything, by prayer and supplication, with thanksgiving, make your requests be made known to God; then the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.”
-(NKJV)
+Philippians 4:6-7 (NKJV)

-But the King James version words it as,
+But in the King James version it says,

 “Be careful for nothing…..”
 (KJV)

 In the Strongs Exhaustive Concordance, the word here “careful” in Greek is ‘merimnaō’ and means: Worry, be concerned – take thought, anxiety

 These words are more about worry or concern and an anxiety that comes from that, such as worrying about a problem.
 We all experience that from time to time.
 We experience that kind of anxiety when we have a job interview, must speak in public, get married, etc. But what I was dealing with here, after reading this, was not that kind of anxiety.